 }

 See the problem?
 I do.
 Have you ever encountered std::optional?
-Same shit.
-Because you have two optional types you have really four possble data sets:
+Same story.
+Because you have two optional types, you really have four possible data sets:

 1. value, value